All Products

 • Search by the name or code of the data standard set directory.

-• All standard sets: Click All standard sets to view all data standard sets that belong to the current directory.
-If a data standard set belongs directly to the root directory, you can also find it here.
+• All standard sets: Click All standard sets to view all data standard sets in the current directory.
+Data standard sets that belong directly to the root directory also appear here.

-• Data standard set directory: Select a directory to view all data standard sets that belong to that directory and its subdirectories.
+• Data standard set directory: Select a directory to view all data standard sets in that directory and its subdirectories.
 For more information, see Manage data standard set directories.

-• Hover over a data standard set directory to view its information.
-This includes the directory code, the total number of data standard sets, the user who last updated it, and the last update time.
+• Hover over a data standard set directory to view its code, total number of data standard sets, last updater, and last update time.

 Data standard set list

-• View Data Standard Set: Click the name of the data standard set or the image icon in the Actions column to quickly view its details.
-Click the Edit Basic Information button in the details panel to open the edit dialog box.
+• View Data Standard Set: Click the data standard set name or the image icon in the Actions column to view its details.
+Click Edit Basic Information in the details panel to open the edit dialog box.

-For a data standard set that has a default standard template configured, you can also click the name of the default standard template to quickly view its properties, reference information, and version history.
+If a default standard template is configured, you can click the template name to view its properties, reference information, and version history.

-• Create Standard: Click the image icon in the Actions column to go to the Create Standard page for this data standard set.
+• Create Standard: Click the image icon in the Actions column to open the Create Standard page for this data standard set.

-• Edit: Click the image icon in the Actions column and select Edit to edit the information of the data standard set.
+• Edit: Click the image icon in the Actions column and select Edit to modify the data standard set.

 • Batch Export Standards: Click the image icon in the Actions column and select Batch Export Standards.
-The current data standard set is selected by default.
-You can select other data standard sets, up to a maximum of 20.
-In the Batch Export Data Standards dialog box, select a standard status and a standard template to filter the standards to export.
+The current data standard set is selected by default, and you can select up to 20 sets.
+In the Batch Export Data Standards dialog box, filter the standards to export by status and template.

-• View Data Standard Mappings: Click the image icon in the Actions column and select View Data Standard Mappings to filter the mapping rules related to this data standard set.
+• View Data Standard Mappings: Click the image icon in the Actions column and select View Data Standard Mappings to view mapping rules related to this data standard set.

 • Configure Data Standard Mapping Rules: Click the image icon in the Actions column and select Configure Data Standard Mapping Rules.
-You are redirected to the data standard mapping rule configuration page, and the current data standard set is selected by default.
+You are redirected to the mapping rule configuration page with the current data standard set preselected.

 • Clone: Click the image icon in the Actions column and select Clone to quickly clone the data standard set.